Caddo Parish, Louisiana: Politics

 Since the late 20th century, most conservative whites in Louisiana have shifted into the Republican Party.
 Politics largely follows ethnic patterns, as most African Americans have supported national Democratic candidates since regaining the power to vote and other civil rights under Democratic national administrations.
 Some urban liberal whites also vote Democratic.
-Since 1980, Caddo Parish has voted for the overall national popular vote winner in presidential campaigns.
+Since 1992, Caddo Parish has voted for the Democratic nominee in presidential campaigns except for 2004 when George W. Bush won the parish narrowly over John Kerry.
 Notably the city of Shreveport is the base for Democratic strength, while surrounding white-majority suburban areas are aligned with the Republican Party.

-In the 2004 presidential election, Republican George W. Bush won Caddo Parish.
-He received 51% of the vote and 54,292 votes.
-Democrat John F. Kerry received 48% of the vote and 51,739 votes.

-In 2008, Democrat Barack Obama won 51% of the vote and 55,536 votes in the parish.
-John McCain trailed with 48% and 52,228 votes.
-Other candidates received about 1% of the vote.
-McCain carried the state of Louisiana.

-In the U.S. Senate election in 2008, Democrat Mary Landrieu, who survived a hard challenge from Republican John Neely Kennedy, received 58% of the vote in Caddo Parish and 60,558 votes.
-John Kennedy won 40% of the vote and 41,348 votes.
-Other candidates received 2% of the vote.
-In the 2016 U.S. Senate election, Republican John Neely Kennedy defeated Democrat Foster Campbell in Caddo Parish.
-Kennedy also won the general statewide election, giving Louisiana two Republican senators.

-Caddo Parish hasn't voted for a popular vote loser since 1976, tied for the longest streak in the country with St. Joseph County, Indiana, and Rockland County, New York.
-In 2000 and 2016, Caddo Parish voted for Al Gore and Hillary Clinton, respectively, both of whom won the popular vote but lost the electoral college.
-The longest bellwether county for electoral college victors is Clallam County, Washington.

 Education

-The Caddo Parish School Board operates public schools.
+The Caddo Parish School Board, which operates public schools, covers the entire parish.

 The parish also has fourteen private schools as of 2018.
 It is in the service area of Bossier Parish Community College, though the private Centenary College of Louisiana and LSU's Shreveport campus are also prominent institutions of higher education.